 Arieh Frosh is an artist currently based in London.

-I work via a cross-disciplinary approach, using writing, 3D computer animation, motorised sculptures, and film to form narrative-based projects.
+I work via a cross-disciplinary approach, using writing, 3D computer animation, motorised sculptures, film and participation to form narrative-based projects.
 Some recent interests are around how technology, ecological and interspecies thinking can produce fictions that might question local contemporary conditions, and could form generative alternatives.

 Since 2021, I have collaborated with artist Ed Compson, schoolchildren, university researchers, and focus groups on a series of socially engaged, technologically-driven projects.
 So far, this ongoing series of artworks, workshops, and research experiments has looked at the effect of wind energy discourse on imagination; the relationship between data and sound; and how we relate to the medically imaged body.